Labor Day Getaways |

 Headed out of town and forgot to charge before you go?
 No problem, Orange County (John Wayne) Airport at 18601 Airport Way in Santa Ana has charging stations.

 Even the big shopping centers have gotten into the act offering electric charging stations for their customers.
-For example, Simon, a member of the retail real estate industry, and NRG eVgo (ee-vee-go), a subsidiary of NRG Energy, Inc., have recently installed new electric car fast-charging Freedom Station sites that can recharge shoppers’ vehicles in 30 minutes or less at four Orange County Simon shopping centers: The Shops at Mission Viejo, Brea Mall, Westminster Mall and The Outlets at Orange.
+For example, Simon, a member of the retail real estate industry, and NRG eVgo (ee-vee-go), a subsidiary of NRG Energy, Inc., have recently installed new electric car fast-charging Freedom Station sites that can recharge shoppers’ vehicles in 30 minutes or less at four Orange County Simon shopping centers: The Shops at Mission Viejo, Brea Mall, and The Outlets at Orange.

 - The Shops at Mission Viejo’s Freedom Station is located in the parking lot between Forever 21 and P.F.
 Chang’s China Bistro.